The Best Thickening Products For Thin Hair, According To Top Hairstylists

 Whether your mane has always been fine (thank you, genetics) or you’ve recently noticed that your hair seems to be thinning (a common issue for many women, caused by a multitude of different factors), the struggle is real when it comes to styling thin hair.
 But before you give up on the idea of big, bouncy curls or sexy bedhead, know that the right arsenal of body-building products can quickly plump up your strands.
-Here, top stylists share the best hair thickening products.
+Here, top stylists share the best hair thickening products, starting with the scalp and working through the ends with a roundup of strengthening treatments, volumizing sprays, plumping mousses, and blowout creams.
+Your best hair days are yet to come!

 Styling products are helpful, but to really thicken your hair, it’s important to start in the shower.
 We’d never bash conditioner, but the truth of the matter is that it does weigh down your hair, especially if it’s fine or thin to begin with.
 If you want to consider skipping it, try this sudser.
 “Many of my clients with thin hair don’t like the weight of conditioner, so this 2-in-1 is a great option,” says Sara Kimberly Sembrat, a stylist at the Bob Steele Salons in Atlanta.
 “It really plumps the hair and adds density.”
 Credit negatively charged clay powder particles that bind to the hair fibers to create volume and texture.